ferxio/Array4/README.md

 # Array4
- A set of array management tools in python and Julia with functions to evaluate differential operators or frontier conditions.
+ A set of array management tools in Julia (from python) with functions to evaluate differential operators or frontier conditions.
  The module is a set of functions to simplify the management